CraigKelly/scholarometer.py/README.md

 used by the scholarometer web application itself.

 ## Development and Details

+This project uses the MIT License.
+See LICENSE.txt for details.

 After cloning, set up the dev environment with `setup.sh` and then use the created virtualenv to run tests with `run_tests.py`.